franklinkemta/mybosa/README.md

 ### Made a slymlink of the <APP_ROOT>/laravel/storage/app to
 php artisan storage:link

+### IF YOU HAVE PERMISSION ERRORS : ABOUT storage content access you may consider giving these permissions to the folder

+chmod -R gu+w storage
+chmod -R guo+w storage
+php artisan cache:clear

 ### APPLY CHANGES ON COMPOSER AND ARTISAN
 ### From the <APP_ROOT>/laravel folder run
 composer dump-auto